Illinois Sessions: October 13 – 15

-Each year, we bring together more than 200 housing professionals who care about expanding and protecting affordable housing and ending homelessness in Illinois.
+Each year, Housing Action Illinois brings together more than 200 housing professionals who care about expanding and protecting affordable housing and ending homelessness in Illinois.
 Together, we build expertise, experience, and the capacity to make our communities better.
 During the conference, we typically offer workshops in four different tracks:

 - Public Policy Advocacy